bgillis1992/Streamable-Anime-List/README.md

 - Shigatsu wa Kimi no Uso
 - Shingeki no Kyojin
 - Shounen Maid
+- Sora no Otoshimono
+- Sora no Otoshimono: Forte
+- Sora no Otoshimono: Project Pink
+- Sora no Otoshimono: Tokeijikake no Angeloid
+- Sora no Otoshimono Final: Eternal My Master
 - Soul Eater
 - Sousei no Onmyouji
 - Steins;Gate